 Also, a Highball is a kind of cocktail.
 That means, technically, every Highball is a cocktail, but not every cocktail is a Highball.
-But why is it called Highball?
+But why is the drink called like that?

-While it's not 100% clear where the name Highball came from, there's evidence that it goes back to drinks served in tall glasses on old steam trains.
+While it's not 100% clear where the name came from, there's evidence that it goes back to drinks served in tall glasses in old steam trains.

-As all of them only contain a couple of ingredients, it's crucial to use quality products.
-Using the soda from the house brand of your supermarket is not a no-go.
-But when putting together a Highball, you want something more than that.
+Highball drinks only contain a few ingredients.
+Hence, it's crucial to use quality products and the right ratios of ingredients.
+Using a cheap soda from the house brand of your supermarket is not a no-go in general.
+But when putting together a Highball, you want something better than that.

 I recommend a club soda or a Fevertree tonic.
 For Gin & Tonic, this is already common sense, but it should be for every Highball cocktail.